promregator/promregator/docs/documentation.md

 or any combination of these.

-For further details on these configuration options, also refer to the [configuration option page](config.md)).
+For further details on these configuration options, also refer to the [configuration options page](config.md)).

 The corresponding option in Prometheus is the `scrape_configs[].basic_auth` option.
 Let us assume that you have configured Promregator like this